Welcome to the Human Situation!

 Please note that it is very important to use the correct editions and translations as assigned.
 This is a reading intensive course, and you will want to have the right page references for discussion and paper writing.

-This site not only supports the course, but also serves as a gateway to the Honors Community.
-You will find a Survival Kit, which includes study aids, writing resources, tips from faculty and students, and information on the oral final examination.
+We have put some useful information here to help guide you through the course.
+You will find a Survival Kit, which includes writing resources, tips from faculty and students, and information on the oral final examination.
 The Policies and Notices page will orient you to the rules and guidelines followed in the course.
-The Schedule and Events page will inform you about lecture and examination schedules, but also about events tied to the course in some way.